mike-mosher/CFN-Template-Cisco-CSR-VPN-Fully-Configured/README.md

 - one EC2 instance in each VPC to use for testing the tunnels
 - a Virtual Private Gateway (VGW) in the Cloud VPC
 - a Cisco CSR instance in the OnPrem VPC (to be used as the customer gateway - CGW)
+- a Lambda Custom Resource used to configure the Cisco CSR with the IPSec tunnels

 ## How to use